TeamMaestro/nestjs-common/README.md

 #### Pagination
 This class is our standard that we use for pagination requests.
 You will want to extend this class for your custom pagination classes

+_Note: If your application tends to sort by 'ASC', in your main.ts set the static property `defaultSortDir = 'ASC'`_

 ```
 export class UserFetchAllPgDto extends Pagination {
     @IsOptional()